commfish/Chatham-Sablefish/README.md

     e.
 Step D will produce two different estimates of the number of tags available to be recovered in a given year;
     f.
 Total abundance is calculated as a maximum likelihood fit to a binomial probability:

-        1. **Sex-specific model - commercial fishery**
-            a.
-For each year, the number of recovered tags is reported by date and port surveyed;
-            b.
-Robson Regier (1964) used to define the number of marks necessary for desired precision relative to the total number available (A = 0.25, 1 - alpha = 0.95);
-            c.
-The recovered tags are partitioned into distinct periods in which each period contains the minimum number of marks.
-Note - the final period will likely contain fewer than the target; - each period will likely contain more than the minimum number, as dates and vessels are kept intact and tags not divided between them;
-            d.
-Abundance is estimated as the number of fish available at the BEGINNING of the fishery, with each recapture event (i.e. minimum number of marks partitioned as per c above) tracking the population reduction due to fishing mortality and natural mortality, and each recapture event producing its own estimate of abundance as:

              DATA ________________________________________________________________________
 	     M_0   - total number of marked fish AVAILABLE to fishery